AS 92000 Annotated exemplars

 Commentary

-To meet the ‘extend’ criteria for Excellence, evidence is required of the use of visual communication techniques to draw on the characteristics of source materials, and of applying divergent thinking to regenerate new design ideas.
-This could be shown by not refining the design idea, and moving beyond the pitched roof and re-generating new forms to create different rooflines and spaces within the building.
+To meet the ‘extend’ criteria for Excellence, evidence must demonstrate the use of visual communication techniques to draw on the characteristics of source materials, and further application of divergent thinking to regenerate new design ideas is also required.
+This could be shown by not refining a chosen design idea, but shifting focus to the re-generation of new forms to create different rooflines and spaces within the shade structure.

 Excellence